 The NOFO is also known as "Instructions" on Grants.gov.
-You must provide your email address when reviewing or preparing the workspace application package in order to receive notifications including modifications and/or republications of the NOFO on Grants.gov before its closing date.
+You must select "Subscribe" and provide your email address for each NOFO you are reviewing or preparing in the workspace application package in order to receive notifications including modifications, clarifications, and/or republications of the NOFO on Grants.gov.
 You will also receive notifications of documents placed in the RELATED DOCUMENTS tab on Grants.gov that may affect the NOFO and your application.
-Responding to an earlier version of a modified notice may result in a less competitive or ineligible application.
-Please note you are ultimately responsible for reviewing the For Applicants page for all information relevant to desired opportunities.
+You are ultimately responsible for reviewing the For Applicants page for all information relevant to this NOFO.